 [Section 72 amended by No. 55 of 2004 s.
 466(1).]

 [73.
-Repealed by No. 7 of 1996 s.
+Deleted by No. 7 of 1996 s.
 25.]

 74. Administrator may apply for directions

 (1) Any administrator may apply to the State Administrative Tribunal for directions concerning any property forming part of the estate of the represented person, or the management or administration of such property, or the performance of any function, and the Tribunal may on any such application give to the administrator any direction not inconsistent with this Act.